 I remember being in a really bad place.
 I had no energy to move.
-I didn’t want to kill myself – I have never had suicidal thoughts – but I’m sure had I had any more energy then I might have been thinking about it.
+I didn’t want to kill myself – I have never had any specifically suicidal thoughts – but I’m sure had I had any more energy then I might have been thinking about it.
 When I look back, I can remember exactly how I felt.
 I can remember exactly what I was thinking.

 And then along came my wake up call.

-I must have been hard work for my boyfriend (now fiance) at the time.
+I must have been hard work for my boyfriend (now husband) at the time.
 He made me soft foods, ran to the chemist and the doctors for me, took me to all my appointments, tidied the house, did the washing and literally took care of everything around the house and me for months on end.